CarlosDevelops4/CarlosDevelops4.github.io/README.md

 # Juan Carlos Jimenez

-This is my portfolio in which shows my experience and background through the years
+This is my portfolio, shows my experience and background through the years

-- Built with HTML, CSS, Javascript, Bootstrap, jQuery & a few plug ins https://carlosdevelops4.github.io/
+- Built with HTML, CSS, Javascript, Bootstrap, jQuery & a few plug ins

+https://carlosdevelops4.github.io/